sajidhakhan/Booking-App/README.md

-# Setting Up the StayEasy Booking App
+# StayEasy Booking App

-This guide will walk you through the process of setting up the StayEasy Booking App on your local machine.
+STAYEASY helps you discover the best hotels tailored to your preferences and budget.

+- Frontend: React, TypeScript, React Query, React Router
+- Backend: Node.js, Express, MongoDB
+- Styling: Tailwind CSS

+# 👾 Features

+- Search and Filter: Easily search for hotels based on destination, check-in and check-out dates, number of adults and children, and specific amenities.

+- User-Friendly Interface: Intuitive design that makes navigating through hotel options seamless and enjoyable.

+- List your hotels

+# 🚦 Running the Project

+To run the project in your local environment, follow these steps:

+- Start by cloning the repository to your local machine.

 ## Prerequisites

 Before you begin, ensure you have Node.js installed on your system.

-## Cloning the Repository

-Start by cloning the repository to your local machine:

 ## Backend Configuration